joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 # Bonus

 ***
+## Question 1

-## 1. What are the differences between Double and Int in the numbers they can represent and how they store them?
+What are the differences between Double and Int in the numbers they can represent and how they store them?

 ***
+## Question 2

-## 2. What are the differences between Float and Double?
+What are the differences between Float and Double?

 ***

+## Question 3

-## 3. What will happen when the code below is run?
+What will happen when the code below is run?

 ```swift